stoplightio/elements/docs/getting-started/elements/angular.md

 }
 ```

-Now, let's generate a new Angular component for our API reference docs.
+Now, generate a new Angular component for your API reference docs.

 ```bash
 yarn ng generate component api-reference
 ```

 This should generate an `api-reference` folder with a few files.
-In the `api-reference.component.html` file, let's add the Stoplight API component.
+In the `api-reference.component.html` file, add the Stoplight API component.

 <!--
 title: api-reference.component.html